-For certain families of functions, such as locally binary functions, additional structure can be exploited to obtain particularly simple or efficient code constructions.
+For certain functions, such as locally binary functions, additional structure can be exploited to obtain particularly simple or efficient code constructions.
 In such cases, the domain partition may possess properties that enable very small $\mathcal{D}$-codes.
 As a construction for $2t$-locally binary functions is given in \cite{LBWY2023} achieving the lower bound $2t$, which only require two vectors in the corresponding $\mathcal{D}$-code.

-When only the partition is revealed, the transmitter may not be able to determine whether the partition arises from a specific special function family, especially when the domain $\mathbb{F}_q^k$ is large.
-However, this does not affect the existence or correctness of an optimal FCPC for the given partition.
-If desired, the receiver may reveal limited additional structural information, such as membership of the function in a particular special function family, along with the partition.
-This information does not disclose the exact function, but enables the transmitter to employ constructions tailored to that family.
+When only the partition is revealed, the transmitter may not be able to determine whether the partition arises from a special function, especially when the domain $\mathbb{F}_q^k$ is large.
+However, this does not affect the existence or correctness of an optimal FCPC for a given partition.
+If desired, the receiver may reveal limited additional structural information about the function along with the partition.
+This information does not disclose the exact function, but enables the transmitter to employ constructions tailored to that special function.

-It is possible for two distinct functions to induce the same domain partition and to belong to the same special function family, while differing in their precise mappings.
-From the transmitter's perspective, such functions are indistinguishable when only the partition and possibly special function family membership are revealed.
+It is possible for two distinct functions to induce the same domain partition and to exhibit the same structural characteristics, while differing in their precise mappings.
+From the transmitter's perspective, such functions are indistinguishable when only the partition and possibly limited structural information are revealed.
 The same FCPC applies to both functions, and decoding remains correct for the receiver.
 Here is one such example.

-\begin{example} Consider a setting where the receiver reveals to the transmitter a partition $\mathcal{P}$ of $\mathbb{F}_q^{15}$ together with the information that the desired function belongs to the family of $2$-locally binary functions.
+\begin{example} Consider a setting in which the receiver reveals to the transmitter a partition $\mathcal{P}$ of $\mathbb{F}_q^{15}$ together with the information that the desired function is a locally $(2t,2)$-bounded function.
 Equivalently, the receiver specifies that the partition $\mathcal{P}$ is a locally $(2t,2)$-bounded partition for $t=1$.
 The partition is given by